 Use the Bedrock edition and do some chemistry.
 It allows you to combine various compounds to get some results.
 Some work and some don’t, but it’s always fun.

 Bam – there’s your math lesson for the day.

 It can also be an introduction to real estate and investment properties.
 Take it as far as your kids’ interests!

 It’s all about strategy and reading coordinates!
-If you wanna take it to the next level, you can talk about various sea battles or watch a documentary after playing.
+After playing, take it to the next level by talking about, reading about, or watching a documentary about battles at sea.